susiegriggo/Comigration_TubeExperiment_Analysis/README.md

 Code used to generate figures for the paper 'Co-migration of hundreds of species over metres drives selection and promotes non-motile hitchhikers' by Grigson et. al

 ## How-to-use
 Raw sequencing files can be obtained from the NCBI Sequence Read Archive, BioProject number PRJNA788639.
-Sample accession numbers range from SRR17326388-SRR17326409 and SRR29503425-SRR29503452 and were processed using scripts from the atavide pipeline https://github.com/linsalrob/atavide_lite/tree/main/slurm. </br>
+Sample accession numbers range from SRR30661426-SRR30661458 for 16S sequencing from SRR17326388-SRR17326409 for the long-term migration experiments and from SRR29503425-SRR29503452 for the residual community experiments.
+Data was processed using scripts from the atavide pipeline https://github.com/linsalrob/atavide_lite/tree/main/slurm. </br>

 Intermediate files and output are available [here](https://figshare.com/s/953b050065ca18fae420![image](https://github.com/user-attachments/assets/e9268431-d12c-4874-8a6e-f17a4c6de1f6)
 ).
-Files should be unpacked into this  respository into the `data` directory to allow generation of figures and statistics in the `code` directory.
+Files should be unpacked into the `data` directory to allow generation of figures and statistics in the `code` directory.
 The notebook `curves_rank_abundance.ipynb` should be run first to generate the output files needed to generate ordination plots.
 Similarly, the code in `filter_hecatomb.ipynb` should be run before `virus_heatmaps_ordination.R` and `DeSeq2.R` should be run before `chemotaxis.ipynb`.
+Each script should take only a few minutes to run and has been tested on a Apple M2 Macbook Pro, 16GB RAM.
+Expected output is included in the `output_files` directory.

-## Dependencies
+## Data-Processing details
+Data downloaded from figshare has already been processed and these steps are not required to run code.
+All data processing was run on the Flinders University Deepthought HPC - Red Hat Enterprise Linux 8.10 (Ootpa)

-**Bioinformatics tools used for processing and analysing metagenomic data included:**
+**Bioinformatics tools used for processing and analysing 16S sequencing data included:**
+* QIIME2 (version 2021.4))

+**Bioinformatics tools used for processing and analysing whole-genome shotgun sequencing included:**
 * fastp (version 0.23.4)
 * PRINSEQ (1.2.4)
 * Kraken2 (version 2.1.3)